Hosting the Musical Ride

 - provide a presentation on the logistics of the performance

-- tour the show site with you, including the warm-up area, performance grounds, parking and more, to ensure everything is ready
+- tour the show site with you to ensure everything is ready, including:

 - work with you to determine the suitable dates for your event and the requirements of each tour year

 As a designated host, you'll then work with your community to organize the show.
 You can get local support to help with covering the costs of:

 - selling tickets